 Commerce is required to prepare and publish grant funding tables that specify the maximum state share amounts for eligible work components and costs.
 The grant funding tables must be designed to pay approximately 60% of the average cost of rehabilitation or replacement.
 Commerce is required to revise the grant funding tables when it determines that 60% of current costs of private sewage system rehabilitation or replacement exceeds the amount in the tables by more than 10%.
 The tables may be revised no more than once every two years.
-The tables were revised in 1998 for applications received beginning on February 1, 1999.
-In 2004, Commerce revised the grant funding tables contained in Chapter Comm 87 of the Administrative Code, effective February 1, 2005, so that grant applications received on or after February 1, 2005, are eligible for funding in 2006-07 and subsequent years under the new funding tables.
-Appendix III illustrates examples of how the grant is calculated for various types of private sewage systems under the grant funding tables that are in effect through 2005-06 and under the revised grant funding tables that go into effect in 2006-07.
+The tables were last revised in 2004 for applications received on or after February 1, 2005, for funding in 2006-07 and subsequent years.
+Appendix III illustrates examples of how the grant is calculated for various types of private sewage systems under the grant funding tables that were in effect through 2005-06 and under the revised grant funding tables that went into effect in 2006-07.

 Commerce is required to withhold grant awards for applicants that the Department of Workforce Development determines are delinquent in their child support or maintenance payments until the applicant submits a certification of full payment from the Clerk of Courts in the county where the child support or maintenance payments are delinquent or has a payment agreement on file at the county child support agency.
-For the grant cycles from 1997-98 through 2002-03, nine delinquent grant applicants did not provide the required certification by the December 31 of the calendar year of the grant cycle so their grants expired.
-(For example, for 2002-03, delinquent applicants had until December 31, 2003, to provide required certification to restore grant eligibility.)
-For the 2003-04 grant cycle, one applicant was delinquent in child support, and had until December 31, 2004, to provide the required certification.
-For 2004-05, two applicants are delinquent and have until December 31, 2005, to provide the required certification.
+For the grant cycles from 1997-98 through 2004-05, 11 delinquent grant applicants did not provide the required certification by the December 31 of the calendar year of the grant cycle so their grants expired.
+(For example, for 2006-07, delinquent applicants have until December 31, 2007, to provide required certification to restore grant eligibility.)
+For the 2005-06 and 2006-07 grant cycles, no applicants were delinquent in child support.